KnabberKiste/firmware-base/docs/knabbercan.md

 The `RESET` command is not confirmed by a response, but will trigger a `POWERUP` event due to the node being reinitialized.

 **This command may only be broadcasted to the whole network, making every node repeat it's initialization routine.**

+##### 0x10 - SET INDICATORS ACTIVE
+Enables or disables the LED indicators of the node.

+##### 0x11 - READ FIRMWARE NAME
+Reads the name of the firmware running on a node.
+The payload consists of a single string containing the name of the firmware.

 ### Error frames